Results 21 to 40 of 68

 I played Storm of Zehir somewhat recently and posted my thoughts here.

 It really isn't very good and if you're like me and dive in right after MotB it's going to be quite a shock.
 However, the way it uses skill checks and gives unique dialogues for class, race and deity is mind-boggling.
-Whatever backwater deity you choose, there's going to be some extra dialogue for it."Reason is the madness of the strongest"
+Whatever backwater deity you choose, there's going to be some extra dialogue for it.to wound the autumnal city.

 09-05-2013, 03:04 PM #26